RoshanRajcmd/aws-terraform-setup/README.md

-# AWS setup via Terraform
+# ☁️ AWS setup via Terraform

 This Repository contains the Terraform's (IaC) code to setup a basic VPC for you in AWS.
 This VPC will have a public subnet, EC2 instance, IWG - Internet gateway and RouteTables.
-The RouteTables are also configured to bridge the IWG and with subnet
+The RouteTables are also configured to bridge the IWG and subnet.

 ## 🧑‍💻 Developer setup